MRMYSTERY003/sketchpy/README.md

 ## Updates!!

-- This version `0.1.8` uses multiprocessing from processing the single svg file in 4 different threads to reduce the time for loading the svg file
+- This version `0.1.8` uses multiprocessing for processing the single svg file in 4 different threads to reduce the time for loading the svg file
--Sample
+- Sample
     <div align = "center">
        <img src = "https://github.com/MRMYSTERY003/sketchpy/assets/80098044/5b09576e-3759-4501-bcf4-5134a9c1a133">
     </div>